-- Other High Schools Credits earned in courses taken at another public, private or parochial high school will be accepted and treated like credits earned at Cedarburg High School.
-Credit to be awarded toward graduation for classes taken by District students at other public high schools under the part-time public school open enrollment program shall be determined by the High School Principal or his/her designee before the student takes the course.
-Courses taken by District students at other high schools will not count as part of the student's grade point average or be used in class standing. - Foreign Exchange Programs The Board of Education recognizes the educational value of student foreign exchange programs.
+- Part-Time Open Enrollment Credits Credit to be awarded toward graduation for classes taken by District students at other Wisconsin public high schools under the part-time public school open enrollment program shall be determined by the High School Principal or his/her designee before the student takes the course. - Summer Courses at Other Schools A maximum of three credits from other Wisconsin accredited, credit-granting institutions may be applied toward the required 24 credits for graduation from Cedarburg High School.
+Prior approval from a principal-selected committee, which may include a school counselor and a department leader, must be given before a student enrolls in an educational institution or program under this section for credit.
+Courses taken at other educational institutions under this section will not count toward the student's grade point average.
+All course fees, books, materials and transportation are the responsibility of the student. - Foreign Exchange Programs The Board of Education recognizes the educational value of student foreign exchange programs.
 Parents/guardians, students, and school counselors must meet before a district student participates in a foreign exchange program to review plans and verify graduation requirements.
 The High School Principal must pre-approve the program before any credit will be granted.
 Upon verification that a student has participated satisfactorily in a pre-approved foreign exchange program, the High School Principal or his/her designee: - Award credit based upon the evaluation of the transcript and the course hours and curriculum from the participating school.
 If equitable, credit will be awarded in the areas of study and the amount applicable to the experience.
 Credits may be given for required Cedarburg High School courses. - Award up to two credits per semester for independent study, more specifically, as a foreign cultural experience.
 Credits would be given in the foreign language and/or social studies areas.
 These credits will be elective credits.

 Students participating in pre-approved summer foreign exchange programs may receive up to one-half credit.
 The program must be six weeks in length or greater.
-Upon return, students must request the credit in writing and submit a journal/log of their experiences to the High School Principal or his/her designee.
+Upon return, students must request the credit in writing and submit a journal or log of their experiences to the High School Principal or his/her designee.
 Credit will be awarded on a pass/fail basis.